TeamChoacury/docs/getting-started.md

 You have now built and run the latest version of ChoacuryOS, type `help` to view all of the available commands.

 To exit, press `CTRL+C` in the console or close the QEMU window (You may need to press CTRL+ALT+G to be able to do so).

 ## Development & Contribution
+If you would like to help out, feel free to contribute to the project!
+(We have a Trello board but you will need to ask for access).
+You can also modify Choacury to your liking if you would to make your own OS!
+You may also join the [development server](https://discord.gg/qhgDWrzCvg) if you would like to.

+We also have a Figma board that you may ask to access in the Discord server mentioned above.

+You must:
+- Make sure that the name of commits make sense and reflect the changes it contains
+- Document your additions (We have a documentation repository) and add comments where needed

+You must not:
+- Remove any other code without asking first (Refactoring or cleaning up is okay).